julyer/getting-and-cleaning-data-project/README.md

 ```
 ## 3. Use descriptive activity names to name the activities in the data set

-Change the activity column to the descriptive activity names using activity_labels.txt file as reference.
+Change the activity column to the descriptive activity names using *activity_labels.txt* from the original data zip file as reference.

 Drop column with activity numbers as they have been replaced by descriptions.
 (This step is not strictly speaking necessary but I found it a bit confusing as this column became column 1 after the merge and it shifted everything over by one column and confused the hell out of me.)